nneonneo/universal-doom/README.md

 A single .exe binary which runs DOOM on DOS 6, Windows 95 and Windows 10 (and probably everything in between).

+## Quickstart

+Run `DOOM.EXE` on your OS of choice, making sure that a suitable .WAD file is present. `DOOM1.WAD`, in this repo, is the shareware demo.

 ## Introduction

 DOS and Windows .exe files both start with a common header (the DOS "MZ" header), which might suggest that you can run programs for one OS on the other one.
 However, this is complicated by a few facts: DOS support was dropped in Windows a long time ago (DOS binaries don't load on Windows 10, for example), and DOS programs use a completely different execution environment.